AnkitMaewall/infoboard/README.md

 **Project status: Heavy WIP.
 Just started.**

 The goal of this project is to provide a very simple infoboard.
-All information, which is displayed, comes from external scripts.
-This is not part of this application, instead the configuration file provides the way of setting the data for the infoboard up.
+All information which is displayed comes from external scripts.
+Fetching or preparing information is not part of this application, instead the configuration file provides the way of setting the data for the infoboard up.
 This is an example for a `config.js`.

 	exports.config = {